Skip to main content

 University Advanced Diploma in Management and Coordination of Family Liaison

-Focus on managing and coordinating family liaison for serious and complex investigations or major incidents.
-Explore the roles and responsibilities of the Family Liaison Coordinator.
-Reflect upon and explore personal experiences from your workplace practice.
+This course focuses on managing and coordinating family liaison.
+This is within the context of serious, complex investigations or major incidents.
+You'll explore the role of the Family Liaison Coordinator and reflect on your own practice.

 A group of students sitting on sofas and at tables